B. J. Snow: U.S. Soccer

 Snow served as an assistant coach of United States women's national under-20 soccer team for Germany 2010 FIFA U-20 Women's World Cup.
 He also worked with U.S. Soccer as a clinician at a number of coaching seminars.

 On January 25, 2013, United States Soccer Federation announced the hiring of Snow as the first full-time head coach of United States women's national under-17 soccer team.

 Snow became the director of talent identification for the United States women's national soccer team in 2017.
 He also coached the United States women's national under-23 soccer team from 2017 to 2019.

 Personal life

-Snow is married to former United States international and two-time Olympic gold medalist Lindsay Tarpley, an alumnus of Portage Central High School.
+Snow is married to former United States international and two-time Olympic gold medalist Lindsay Tarpley, a fellow alumnus of Portage Central High School.
 In July 2012, Snow and Tarpley welcomed their first child, a son.